RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 *******************************************************************

 ### Merge 'develop' into 'staged'
 Say our have been working back and forth with you Lando 'local' and Platform.sh 'develop' branches doing saves, commits, and syncs as you work.
 You have done your first level practical testing by driving around in your Platform.sh hosted 'develop' branch and things look great.
-Since that 'develop' branch was cloned from your 'staged' branch you want to move the change up one level so you can carry out your formal testing on the 'hosted' staged branch.
+Since that 'develop' branch was cloned from your 'staged' branch you want to move the change up one level so you can carry out your formal testing on the 'hosted' staged branch.<br>

 Go down to the lower left corner of your VSCode IDE and click on the branch name; probably 'develop' since that is what you just said you were happy with.
 When you click, the command bar at the top should show up and now you want to click 'staged' (the basic one, not the longer named 'origin/staged' one.
 Now you should see this in that lower left corner.<br>
 <img src="../cicd/captures/gitmergeup1.png"  width="175">